chideravcode/ECommerce-Web-Application/README.md

 # ECommerce-Web-Application
-Sell your products using this Ecommerce web application!
+Use this ecommerce web application as a basis for your web store!
 Written in Python, Javascript, HTML, and CSS using Django.